 On August 5, 2016, the Company closed a Series C Preferred Stock and Warrant Purchase Agreement with Clayton A. Struve, an accredited investor for the purchase of \$1,250,000 of preferred stock with a conversion price of \$0.70 per share.
 The preferred stock has a yield of 8% and an ownership blocker of 4.99%.
 In addition, Mr. Struve received a five-year warrant to acquire 1,785,714 shares of common stock at \$0.70 per share.
 On August 14, 2017, the price of the Series C Stock were adjusted to \$0.25 per share pursuant to the documents governing such instruments.
-On March 31, 2021 and September 30, 2020 there are 1,785,715 Series C Preferred shares outstanding.
+On June 30, 2021 and September 30, 2020 there are 1,785,715 Series C Preferred shares outstanding.
 On January 5, 2021, the Company extended the warrant expiration date to August 4, 2023.

-As of March 31, 2021 and September 30, 2020, the Company has \$750,000 of Series D Preferred Stock outstanding with Clayton A. Struve, an accredited investor.
-On August 14, 2017, the price of the Series D Stock were adjusted to \$0.25 per sharepursuant to the documents governing such instruments.
+As of June 30, 2021 and September 30, 2020, the Company has \$750,000 of Series D Preferred Stock outstanding with Clayton A. Struve, an accredited investor.
+On August 14, 2017, the price of the Series D Stock were adjusted to \$0.25 per share pursuant to the documents governing such instruments.
 The Series D Preferred Stock is convertible into shares of common stock at a price of \$0.25 per share or by multiplying the number of Series D Preferred Stock shares by the stated value and dividing by the conversion price then in effect, subject to certain diluted events, and has the right to vote the number of shares of common stock the Series D Preferred Stock would be issuable on conversion, subject to a 4.99% blocker.
-The Preferred Series D has an annual yield of 8%The Series D Preferred Stock is convertible into shares of common stock at a price of \$0.25 per share or by multiplying the number of Series D Preferred Stock shares by the stated value and dividing by the conversion price then in effect, subject to certain diluted events, and has the right to vote the number of shares of common stock the Series D Preferred Stock would be issuable on conversion, subject to a 4.99% blocker.
-The Preferred Series D has an annual yield of 8% if and when dividends are declared.
+The Preferred Stock shares by the stated value and dividing by the conversion price then in effect, subject to certain diluted events, and has the right to vote the number of shares of common stock the Series D Preferred Stock would be issuable on conversion, subject to a 4.99% blocker.
+The Preferred Stock shares by Preferred Stock would be issuable on conversion, subject to a 4.99% blocker.
+The Preferred Stock shares D Preferred Stock would be issuable on conversion, subject to a 4.99% blocker.
+The Preferred Stock Series D Preferred Stock would be issuable on conversion, subject to a 4.99% blocker.
+The Preferred Series D Preferred Stock would be issuable on conversion, subject to a 4.99% blocker.
+The Preferred Series D Preferred Stock would be issuable on conversion, subject to a 4.99% blocker.